Pear-Project/packup/README.md

 # Packup tool for pearOS
 backup your files and folders from the home directory and keep them safe.
 Made for using in pearOS and NiceC0re based systems.
 # TODO: Backend of the app.
-Cureently it's just the UI in gambas3
+Currently it's just the UI in gambas3

 ## Screenshots :)
 ![Nice Screenshot](Screenshots/packup.png)